- The more time you plan to live in your home, the less risk a remodel is.

 Scroll to: Will Your Remodel Bring You Joy?

 Jealous of your neighbors' new master bath?
 Who wouldn't be?
 It's got heated floors, a sauna, and a massive whirlpool tub.
 To be honest, your own bathroom looks like the shower station at the public pool in comparison.
 And you have been thinking about renovating it.
 Maybe a sauna isn't such a bad idea after all.
 And how about one of those new tube lights?
 Yeah, that'd be cool.

 Actually, doing the opposite — resisting the urge to keep up with the Joneses makes you the smarter neighbor.
-Just ask Michael Kelczewski, a REALTOR® whose client added a spa with a downtown view to his Philadelphia home, which was way out of sync with his urban neighborhood, making the home difficult to sell.
+Just ask Michael Kelczewski, a REALTOR® in New Hope, Pa.
+His client added a spa with a downtown view to his Philadelphia home, which was way out of sync with his urban neighborhood.
+That made the home difficult to sell.

-“He liked to sit in the tub with his Belgian ale and look over the city while it was snowing,” Kelczewski says.
-“But the feature decreased the home’s value significantly.
-Needless to say, the property sold after a year — with a significant price reduction.”
+"He liked to sit in the tub with his Belgian ale and look over the city while it was snowing," Kelczewski says.
+"But the feature decreased the home's value significantly.
+The property sold after a year — with a significant price reduction."